artefactual-labs/ansible-haproxy-decision/README.md

 Each SPOA definition accepts overrides that feed directly into the templates:

+- Set `service` for every enabled SPOA so the role can restart the unit after config or policy changes.
+The defaults ship with the appropriate values (`decision-spoa`, `coraza-spoa`, `cookie-guard-spoa`); keep them in your overrides unless you rename the systemd units.

 - Adjust listener endpoints by modifying `backend.servers`.
 - Override runtime arguments through `env_opts`.
 - Inject extra HAProxy directives with `spoa.backend.extra_lines` or